NK Cell Therapy-NK-cells-for-Cancer

 NK-cell-therapy

-These Killer cells play a leading part our bodies ability to reject “foreign mutant cells” such as tumors or virally infected cells.
-Human natural killer cell are either cytotoxic T cells, immune cell or natural killer T cells.
-Tiny granules within its cytoplasm contain very specific proteins (proteases & perforin) that are known as granzymes.
-A large number of cytokines are produced by Natural T Killer cells including:
+These Killer cells play a leading part in our body’s ability to reject “foreign mutant cells,” such as tumors or virally infected cells.
+Human natural killer cells are cytotoxic, immune, or natural killer T cells.
+Tiny granules within its cytoplasm contain proteins (proteases & perforin) known as granzymes.
+A large number of cytokines are produced by Natural T Killer cells, including:

 • Interleukin (IL-10)